isomerpages/imda-tradetrust/_community/Country Guides/Singapore's ETA.md

 <p>As such, paper documents still remain as the prevailing medium.</p>
 <p></p>
 <h4>2021 Amendment</h4>
-<p>In March 2021, the ETA was amended to ensure that Singapore’s legal and
+<p>To ensure that Singapore’s legal and regulatory infrastructure keeps pace
-regulatory infrastructure keeps pace with international trade law and the latest technological advancements.
-The ETA was amended to adopt the <a href="https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records" rel="noopener noreferrer nofollow" target="_blank">Model Law on Electronic Transferable Records</a> (MLETR) published by United Nations Commission on International Trade Law in September 2017.
+with international trade law and the latest technological advancements, the Ministry of Communications &amp; Information (MCI) and the Infocomm Media Development Authority (IMDA) amended the ETA in March 2021, to adopt the <a href="https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records" rel="noopener noreferrer nofollow" target="_blank">Model Law on Electronic Transferable Records</a> (MLETR) published by United Nations Commission on International Trade Law with modifications into Singapore law, and for the ETA to apply to transferable documents or instruments such as Bills of Lading.
 The MLETR aims to enable the legal use of electronic transferable records both domestically and across borders.</p>
 <p><strong>This enables the creation and use of Electronic Transferable Records (ETRs) or transferable documents such as electronic bills of lading (eBLs), which are key documents for international trade. </strong>Previously,
 usage of electronic versions of BLs had been difficult due to technological and legal challenges in establishing what is the "original document" and